Things to see in Denver

 If you are a family guy especially, I'm not but still enjoy these, the natural history museum and the zoo are next door to each other.
 Just picking a few things you really want to see in each of them and doing both as a full day excursion is a great time.

 If you want to try some hiking then head to Boulder in the early morning.
 There are more hikes into the hills from the outskirts of that town than any other place I've been.
-A good one that can be quick or drawn out and enjoyed is the Royal Arch hike which takes you up along one of the famous flat-irons to a natural arch with a cityscape view. over 6 years ago
+A good one that can be quick or drawn out and enjoyed is the Royal Arch hike which takes you up along one of the famous flat-irons to a natural arch with a cityscape view. almost 7 years ago